 Bayern Munich could retain their Bundesliga crown in record time this weekend, with Arjen Robben determined to ensure a "beautiful" end to the season at the Allianz Arena.

-If Schalke and Borussia Dortmund drop points and the Bavarians beat Mainz, then Pep Guardiola's side will set a new league record by becoming the earliest champions in German history.
+Should the Bavarians beat Mainz and Schalke, and Borussia Dortmund drop points, then Pep Guardiola's side will set a new league record by becoming the earliest champions in German history.

 Bayern will also find out who they will face in the quarter-finals of the Champions League on Friday having sealed their spot in the last eight with a two-legged victory over Arsenal.

-Robben, 30, signed a two-year contract extension with the club on Thursday, which ties him to the Allianz Arena side until 2017, and revealed his continued thirst for silverware under Pep Guardiola.
+Robben, 30, signed a two-year contract extension on Thursday, which ties him to the club until 2017, and has now revealed his continued thirst for silverware under Pep Guardiola.

 "Until now it has been a great season, but we want to make her more beautiful," the Netherlands international told reporters on Thursday.